BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profile_sharing.md

 An expired or invalid PIN cannot be loaded.
 Ask the sender to share the profile again to receive a new PIN.

-For file-based transfer that does not use `pdmpublisher.com`, see [Move Profiles Between Computers](pdmpublishersolidworks_profiles.md#move-profiles-between-computers).
+For file-based transfer instead of PIN sharing, see [Move Profiles Between Computers](pdmpublishersolidworks_profiles.md#move-profiles-between-computers).